 We’d suggest you forget about the car, but, if you do come by car, the ideal thing to do is to park on the outskirts or in the car park provided by your accommodation and rely on public transport.
 The best areas for parking are around the Parque de las Ciencias, the Facultad de Bellas Artes and the Hipercor Department Store.
 These are connected by public transport; both metro and bus.
 You can then start your routes around Granada from here.

-As we mentioned, the distances are relatively short and it’s easy to get from A to B. The majority of the hotels are within accessible distance from the historic centre, Tourist Information Centres and of course, our Customer Service Centre-Shop, where we’ll be more than happy to help you.
+As we mentioned, the distances are relatively short and it’s easy to get from A to B. The majority of the hotels are within accessible distance from the historic centre, Tourist Information Centres.

 Another part of Granada’s magic can be found in its streets and squares.
 You’ll find surprises from the ground up to the rooftops.
-Walking around Granada is always a treat for your senses, as we tell you every day during our premium small group guided tours in Granada.
+Walking around Granada is always a treat for your senses.
+But if you prefer to take the public transport, these are the options you have.

 A one-way ticket costs €1.40, but it’s better to get a travelcard with a few trips paid for if you’re going to use the bus or minibus at least 5 times.